hotosm/tasking-manager/README.md

 * Point your browser to:
     * [http://localhost:5000/api-docs](http://localhost:5000/api-docs)

+#### Set permissions to create a task

+To be able to create a task and have full permissions inside TM, login with your OSM account and then execute the following command on your terminal (with the OS user that is the owner of the database:

+`psql -d taskman -c "UPDATE users set role = 1 where username = '<your_osm_username>'"`

 #### Seeing the client
 If you want to see the client you will need to follow all the instruction in **Client Development** section then build the client as follows: